gjyoung1974/docker-cloudsploit/README.md

 # docker-cloudsploit
-dockerized-cloudsplot, CloudSploit is a security and configuration scanner that can detect hundreds of threats in your AWS account.
+_*What is this?*_ Dockerized CloudSploit/Scan.
+CloudSploit is a security and configuration scanner that can detect hundreds of threats in your AWS account.
 Don't let a single misstep compromise your entire infrastructure.

 Cloudsploit is an AWS Account monitoring solution